 Costa Rica (Spanish for “Rich Coast”), although still a largely agricultural country, has achieved a relatively high standard of living. land ownership is widespread and tourism is a rapidly expanding industry.

 Costa Rica is a democratic republic with a strong system of constitutional checks and balances.
 Executive responsibilities are vested in a president, who is the country’s center of power.
 There also are two vice presidents and a 15-member cabinet that includes one of the vice presidents.
 The president and 57 Legislative Assembly deputies are elected for 4-year terms.
 A constitutional amendment approved in 1969 limited presidents and deputies to one term, although a deputy may run again for an Assembly seat after sitting out a term.
 An amendment to the constitution to allow second presidential terms was proposed and also the constitutionality of the prohibition against a second presidential term has been challenged in the courts.
 In April 2003 the prohibition was officially recognized, in a highly polemic resolution, as anti-constitutional allowing Óscar Arias (Nobel Peace Prize, 1987) to run for President a second time in the upcoming 2006 elections.
-Arias is promoter of free trade and supports the free trade agreement with the United States which is the source of a great controversy that might develop in protests around the country in the upcoming months.
+Arias is a promoter of free trade and supports the free trade agreement with the United States, a source of a great controversy.

 Governors appointed by the president head the country’s seven provinces, but they exercise little power.
 There are no provincial legislatures.
 Autonomous state agencies enjoy considerable operational independence; they include the telecommunications and electrical power monopoly, the nationalized commercial banks, the state insurance monopoly, and the social security agency.
 Costa Rica has no military by constitution and maintains only domestic police and security forces for internal security.

 - Alajuela (central; north of capital San José)